slyval/guidelines/SAP Commerce/restful notes.md

 204 - No Content- should be used with DELETE requests

 400 Codes represent client error
-401 means the client c
+400 - bade request means that the request sent through is malformed 401 means the client could not be authenticated
+403 means the client could not be authorized
+404 means what the client requested is not available